bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~ 05. a sample of a verified certificate from edx (05) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image005.png"
   style="width:25%"
-   alt="A sample of a verified certificate from edx." />
+  title="A sample of a verified certificate from edx" alt="A sample of a verified certificate from edx." />
 </p>

 Once you have a passing score (70% or higher), your certificate will be automatically generated and accessible from your progress page.
 Please write to <billing@edx.org> if you encounter an issue with the payment of your certificate.